 For information about Latin placement or the Latin exam-for-credit, please consult the Classical Studies academic advisors in World Languages and Cultures- for more information on our advisors click below!

 Check out our full list of courses we offer on the ISU Course Catalog, and see this semester’s courses on the ISU Schedule of Classes.

 The student learning outcomes linked below are based on the Standards for Foreign Language Learning in the 21st Century (National Standards in Foreign Language Education Project).
 This page outlines the standards of a collaborative effort of nine national foreign language organizations.
 These outcomes establish a context that defines the central role of foreign language in the learning of every student.
 The standards, as well as our program outcomes and individual course objectives, suggest a paradigm shift in foreign language education that focuses on students’ ability to use the language in authentic situations.

 Courses in Classical Studies provide background for students whose major fields of study or career interests include Anthropology, English, World Languages and Cultures, History, Music, Philosophy, Women’s Studies, law, medicine, material culture, political science, the life sciences and related fields.
-Students who wish to pursue an interdisciplinary major in Classical Studies should consult the Program Chair, Margaret Mook.
+Students who wish to pursue an interdisciplinary major in Classical Studies should consult the Program Chair, David Hollander.

-We don’t have any active study abroad programs for this year, but we will be sending a group to Rome hopefully in 2019.
+We don’t have any active study abroad programs for this year, but we hope to send a group to Rome in 2025.
 Check in below for updated information!